perracodex/ktor-config/README.md

 This one will both load the settings and also provide them across the application.

 To load the settings a mapping between the HOCON key paths and the target data classes must be defined, so that the parser understands what to build.
-The syntax is simple. define a list of `ConfigCatalogMap` objects, each representing a mapping between a configuration section and a data class property.
+The syntax is simple. define a list of objects each representing a mapping between a configuration section and a data class property.

 For example, the following mapping will parse the `ktor.deployment` section from the configuration file